fuwu99/primrose-pokemeow/README.md

 - [BYPASSED!]
 Pokemeow's built-in anticheat.
 - [BYPASSED!]
 Pokemeow's latest Captcha system involving text-only responses, and harder captcha images.
 - [ADDED!]
 Human Behaviour Imitation with breaks, decoys, player interactions, etc.
+- [ADDED!]
+Multi-account running mode!
+Run all your player profiles in just one command!
+Comes as an extension to the main cogs.

 # Stats
 Stats are here to demonstrate how effective the bot is.
 Stats were updated on `20:08 24/5/2023 AEST` or `06:09 24/5/2023 EST`